-The National Seal Sanctuary is planning to release two of its grey seals back into the sea this coming Friday, 4th February 2004.
+The National Seal Sanctuary is planning to release two of its grey seals back into the sea on Friday 4th February 2004.

 The iron supplements help to treat seals that are anaemic, plus they also counteract the loss of iron in freezer-stored fish fed to the recovering seals.
 The seals are given these tablets until they are released back into the wild where their natural diet will ensure they receive the vital nutrients they required.

 "Arrow" who will be released alongside Alpha, was rescued by the British Divers Marine Life Rescue North Cornwall Co-ordinator Bob Bulgin.
 This year, the BDMLR have assisted the Sanctuary to rescue some of the 42 pups brought in to the hospital.

 The National Seal Sanctuary is set in the picturesque Helford Estuary, in the beautiful village of Gweek, in Cornwall.
 The Sanctuary is Britain´s leading marine mammal rescue centre and over the last 47 years the Sanctuary has rescued, rehabilitated and released over 900 grey seals back to the wild.